devonfw/shop-floor/dsf4openshift/cluster/initial-setup/add-icons/README.md

   ...
 ...
 ```
-Now we only need to copy that master-config.yaml inside openshift, and reestart it to load the new configuration.
+Now we only need to copy that master-config.yaml inside openshift, and restart it to load the new configuration.
 To do that execute the next:
 ```
 $ docker cp ./master-config.yaml origin:/var/lib/origin/openshift.local.config/master/master-config.yaml
 ```